MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 This setting does not remove the Computer Management item from the Start menu (Start, Programs, Administrative Tools, Computer Management), nor does it prevent users from using other methods to start Computer Management.

+> [!TIP]
-Tip: To hide all context menus, use the "Remove File Explorer's default context menu" setting.
+> To hide all context menus, use the "Remove File Explorer's default context menu" setting.
 <!-- NoManageMyComputerVerb-Description-End -->

 <!-- NoManageMyComputerVerb-Editable-Begin -->